Why did the Provisional Government last for only 8 months, March–November 1917

 Success/ Failure? |

 1. GovernmentThe Petrograd Soviet was very powerful – it built up a nation-wide network of Soviets which took their orders from it.
-Order Number 1 forbade soldiers and workers to obey the provisional Government unless the Soviet agreed. (ie the govt. was powerless to act unless the Soviet agreed.)
+Order Number 1 forbade soldiers and workers to obey the provisional Government unless the Soviet agreed.
+When Kerensky ordered to sea the battleship Aurora (with its Bolshevik sailors), Trotsky countermanded him. (ie the govt. was powerless to act unless the Soviet agreed.)

 The Provisional Government did nothing to try to end the power of the Soviets. |